paulhedlund/experiencebuilderGISLIS/Exercises/Coding1.md

 39) On the preview click the **Add Layer**.
 You should now see a map with the MN Airport points.

     ![](img/ex1/code1_pc33.png)

+40) Congrats!
+You just coded your first custom Experience Builder widget.

+41) Have extra time?
+Learn about make a custom **icon.svg** for your widget.
+There several ways to create one.
+You could start by trying an online editor such as this one (https://mediamodifier.com/free-svg-editor).